 Drawing inspiration from artists far and wide, Lex has the ability to travel from genre to genre without breaking the groove.
 From Chemical Brothers to Todd Terje, Letta Mbulu to Peggy Gou, you’re transported from 1962 to 2043 before you know even what’s gone down.

-With recent appearances at Secret Garden Festival and Groovin’ The Moo, a five-hour set for Northeast Party House’s Corner House Festival alongside Donny Benet and supports for Flex Mami and PoolClvb plus more, Lex has well and truly carved her name into the Australian dance scene.
+With recent appearances at Secret Garden Festival and Groovin’ The Moo, a five-hour set for Northeast Party House’s Corner House Festival, and Purple Sneakers Twelfth Birthday for Vivid, and main supports for Confidence Man and The Presets plus more, Lex has well and truly carved her name into the Australian dance scene.

 However, her talents go beyond song selection.
 Lex’s passion for all things music stems from her multi-instrumentalism in her younger years, more significantly studying the Oboe at the Sydney’s Conservatorium.
 Fast forward to today and Lex has a backlog of releases ready to hit the global airwaves.
 Taking 4-to-the-floor beats paired with wacky, rare samples, Lex Deluxe’s forthcoming tracks exceed her reputation.